webbasan/HotasCtrl/README.md

 - A more sophisticated setup, maybe more suited for a specific application:

 > java -jar HotasCtrl.jar light all half led all amber led I red led POV green led T1 green led T2 amber led T3 red text "Elite: Dangerous\n    Welcome\n Cmdr  Jameson"

+## Thanks, Acknowledgments:

+The included SaitekX52pro class was created and posted by user "atcurtis" in the "Mac Elite: Dangerous" forum.
+It helped me to get started, because he already sorted the low-level stuff of the Saitek SDK out and the code pointed me to the USB4Java library.

+It will may be replaced with something that fits better into the architecture, but that has currently no high priority for me.